 When Dealing with Fire and Smoke Damage, You Have to Act Fast

 Costs increase and the cleanup process gets more complex the longer you wait.
 This is because soot settles onto surfaces immediately following a fire.
 Porous materials will be permanently discolored, but other surfaces do have the potential to be cleaned — if you act quickly.
 Hours after the fire, all surfaces will suffer from smoke damage.
 Your wooden furniture will probably need to be re-polished.
 Metal surfaces will probably rust.
-Painted walls will begin to yellow.
+Your home’s painted walls will begin to yellow.

 And as time goes on, this damage only becomes worse.
 If you wait days or weeks to address the problem, you could be faced with damage that can’t be undone.